 Hey folks, here I am to tell you more things to do in Bucharest.
 Have you read the first part already?
-If not, please have a look on my post Things to do in Bucharest – part I.
+If not, please have a look at my post Things to do in Bucharest – part I.

 Things to do in Bucharest

 This place can only be described as a haven of flowers, lakes, lawns and trees.
-Usually mistakenly referred to as a park, Cișmigiu is actually a large garden, first designed and laid out in 1847 by the German landscape architect Carl Meyer.
+Usually mistakenly referred to as a park, Cișmigiu is a large garden, first designed and laid out in 1847 by the German landscape architect Carl Meyer.

 Palace of Parliament in Bucharest

-Speaking about records it holds only ok?
+Speaking about records, it holds only, ok?
 This will be a long list:

-- Largest building in Europe,
+- The most prominent building in Europe,

-- It also holds the second position when we are talking about world losing only to the Pentagon,
+- It also holds the second position when we are talking about the world losing only to the Pentagon,

 - It is the most expensive administrative building ever made